 - Ensure you wear your bulky items on the plane where possible

-- Layer lots of thinner material items, rather than pack lots of bulky knits
+- Layering is the key rather than packing lots of bulky knits

 - If you are staying in a hotel (or apartment like us) remember you can always wash items overnight.
-Therefore I packed two of my trusty quick dry tops (long sleeve)
+Therefore I packed two of my trusty quick dry tops (but long sleeve)

 Here it is: